NiklasJavier/pharmalink-client/README.md

 ## Deploying to Production

-The project is a standard Maven project.
+The project is a standard Gradle project.
 To create a production build, call

 ```
-./mvnw clean package -Pproduction
+./gradlew productionBuild
 ```

-If you have Maven globally installed, you can replace `./mvnw` with `mvn`.

-This will build a JAR file with all the dependencies and front-end resources,ready to be run.
-The file can be found in the `target` folder after the build completes.
+This will build a JAR file with all the dependencies and front-end resources, ready to be run.
+The file can be found in the `build/libs` folder after the build completes.
 You then launch the application using
 ```
-java -jar target/pharmalink-client-1.0-SNAPSHOT.jar
+java -jar build/libs/pharmalink-client.jar
 ```

 ## Project structure